NickBernhoft/cfwinddns/README.md

 The C program parses the data we need from the text files. and generate a new .cmd file that is then called by main.cmd

 There is some good room for expandability with the C program, right now it creates a struct with a profile for every subdomain returned from the `GET` API call.
 Its very neat and easy to access info for any given domain.
-This could be used to add more DNS editing functionalty, or recycled to be used to automate other domain managment tasks that are accessable through through the APIthat i dont even know about.
+This could be used to add more DDNS functionalty, or recycled to be used to automate other domain managment tasks that are accessable through through the API that i dont even know about.